mkenworthy/eris_hci/README.md

-# eris_hci
+# ERIS HCI Software and Documentation

-Documentation and software related to METIS and High Contrast Imaging
+Documentation and software related to METIS and High Contrast Imaging.

+The preferred pupil design is in pupil/

+The Python scripts used to make the pupil masks require hcipy, a Python package written in Ledien Obsevatory.